-With the near-perfect weather that spans Northern California spring through early winter, it’s always a good time to head to the great outdoors.
+With the near-perfect weather that spans Northern California spring through early winter, it’s always a good time to explore the Sonoma coast.
 Little is more thrilling than the coast, with its endless stretches of quiet beaches, towering bluffs, peaceful bays and thundering waves.
 Here are some suggestions on where to enjoy to the fullest:

 Just north of Bodega Bay, this is one of the most easily accessible sandy beaches tucked amid the cliffs.
 The partial cove is also a superb area for wildlife watching, where the Russian River meets the sea.
 Hike the trails around the high surrounding cliffs to watch migrating gray whales, or claim a prime perch on the beach, which is home to a colony of frolicking harbor seals.